MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-add-on-purchases.md

   For example, if your add-on represents an initial quantity of 100 coins in a game and the user consumes 10 coins, your app reports to the Store that 10 units of the add-on were fulfilled, and the Store updates the remaining balance.
 After the user has consumed all 100 coins, the user can purchase the 100 coin add-on again.

-  > [!NOTE]
-  > Store-managed consumables are available starting in Windows 10, version 1607.
-The ability to create a Store-managed consumable in the Windows Dev Center dashboard is coming soon.

 To offer a consumable add-on to a user, follow this general process:

 1. Enable users to [purchase the add-on](enable-in-app-purchases-of-apps-and-add-ons.md) from your app.